claranet/cloud-deploy-docs/source/rst/quick-start.rst

     (example: Apache configuration's files) or client(the "pure" client application code)).

-For more informations please refer to the :ref:`application` page.
+For more information, please refer to :ref:`application` page.

 Jobs
 ----